Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

-The "7-movethatfile" script file ==> moves the "betty" file from "tmp" to "my_first_directory" directory The "8-firstdelete" script file ==> deletes the "betty" file from the "my_first_directory" directory The "9-firstdirdeletion" script file ==> deletes the "my_first_directory" from the "tmp" directory
+The "7-movethatfile" script file ==> moves the "betty" file from "tmp" to "my_first_directory" directory The "8-firstdelete" script file ==> deletes the "betty" file from the "my_first_directory" directory The "9-firstdirdeletion" script file ==> deletes the "my_first_directory" from the "tmp" directory The "10-back" script file ==> changes the working directory back to the previous one